Reduced Weight Due To Smoking

 The research is not meant to promote smoking as a way of reducing body weight but rather to study if an experimental drug to treat depression would have any effect on the nicotinic acetylcholine receptors which are on the surface of neurons.
 The research scientists noticed that mice given the drug ate less than those not on the medication and suggested that it is possible the mice get the effect of appetite suppression.

 Many people say they will not quit smoking because they will gain weight so they need help to maintain their body weight when they kick the habit.
 The study may also help non-smokers who are struggling with obesity.
 Both ways, the study would help smokers and non-smokers if it would result to a drug that could suppress appetite the way nicotine does.

 Lest I be misunderstood that cigarette smoking is a healthy way to reduce weight, let me categorically state that it is not so.
+The e liquid in e-cigarettes also cause severe lung problems.
 My father and his brothers died of lung diseases which are directly attributable to their habit of smoking cigarettes when they were alive.
 Except for a brother, all of us in the family never tried or quit smoking already.